// inside head tag

 Ready to future-proof your infrastructure with ZK-ready execution?
 Here's how to get started:

-• For rollup operators: Contact our team to discuss integrating Nethermind's upcoming zk-ready features into your sequencer infrastructure
+• For rollup operators: Contact our team to discuss integrating Nethermind's zk-ready execution into your sequencer infrastructure

 • For infrastructure providers: Explore our stateless execution capabilities and witness generation in our feature branch